International Negotiations and International Business Negotiations [4-mins read]

 3. The deal is not being kept or worded in the contract as it should be

 Sticking to a contract or sticking to the relationship.
 That is the point I want to get at here.
 So this is not related to corruption.
 What’s going on then?

 Collectivistic cultures tend to put more value on the relationship they have with the person they do business with, rather than the task at hand (in this case the contract).
 Countries like China and India work on the basis of relationships.
 Less with contracts.
 That doesn’t mean that contracts are not important.
 It is just that relationships are more important.

 In international negotiations it’s a factor that comes back often; Chinese counterparts do not stick to the contract or change it all the time.

 4 & 5.
 Details and More (or Less) Details

-I’m taking point 4 & 5 together here.
+I’m taking points 4 & 5 together here.
 In international business negotiations, you need to work out details.
-Details of contracts and follow up steps.
+Details of contracts and follow-up steps.
 Some cultures want lots of details, others are ok with writing the details on a beer coaster so to speak.

-The cultural dimension playing a role here is Predictability; how much rules, regulations, and details do we need.
+The cultural dimension playing a role here is Predictability; how many rules, regulations, and details do we need.
 For some, it seems logical that in international negotiations you need lots of rules.
 But there are many countries that can do with a lot fewer rules.

 For example, Germany, in general, would want a good level of predictability when it comes to planning.
-Anglo-Saxons in international business negotiations look at the contract and then approach reality with a trail and error approach of project management.
+Anglo-Saxons in international business negotiations look at the contract and then approach reality with a trial and error approach to project management.